reactive-python/reactpy-django/docs/src/reference/hooks.md

 This hook is used to modify data in the background, typically to [create/update/delete](https://www.sumologic.com/glossary/crud/) data from the Django ORM.

-Mutation functions can `#!python return False` to prevent executing your `#!python refetch` function.
+Mutation functions can `#!python return False` to manually prevent your `#!python refetch=...` function from executing.
 All other returns are ignored.

 Mutation functions can be sync or async.

 === "components.py"